 The same studio that brought you the drama of The Last of Us and the heart and adventure of Uncharted is also responsible for a popular PS2 title featuring a cartoon duo.
 Jak and Daxter: The Precursor Legacy may not be some heart-wrenching tale, but the journey of Jak and his best friend-turned-ottsel (an otter and weasel hybrid) earns its spot among other great PS2 titles.

-After proving it could handle platforming with the Crash Bandicoot series, Naughty Dog returned to the genre with the open-world format of Jak and Daxter.
+After proving it could handle platforming with the Crash Bandicoot series, Naughty Dog returned to the genre with the sandbox format of Jak and Daxter.
 The result is a surprising experience that does a lot with its gameplay to keep things fresh from beginning to end.
-Like so many 3D, open-world platformers, Jak and Daxter features an assortment of quest-giving NPCs and unlockable powerups to drive the game froward.
+Like so many 3D sandbox platformers, Jak and Daxter features an assortment of quest-giving NPCs and unlockable powerups to drive the game forward.

 The experience is amplified with Naughty Dog’s grasp on storytelling and character development, which may be a weird combination to shine in a game featuring a talking otter-weasel.